 Some fees can be paid at different rates depending on how they are billed and the time of day.
 For example, some physicians are paid for on-call services, which means they are responsible for providing care to patients in emergency or after-hours situations and receive additional compensation.
 It can also work the other way; a surgeon who starts a procedure and finds a life-threatening condition while the patient is in the operating room typically bills a reduced rate for the additional procedure, because they were also completing another operation at the same time.

-The Canadian Institute for Health Information shows that we are 7th of 10 provinces on per capita spending for physician compensation.
-A recent CD Howe Report names us as 8th of 10.
-Either figure means NB is in the bottom 1/3 of all Provinces in terms of how much we spend per person on physician compensation.
+The Canadian Institute for Health Information shows that we are 8th of 9 provinces (Quebec data unavailable) on per capita spending for physician compensation.
+This means NB is in the bottom 1/4 of all Provinces in terms of how much we spend per person on physician compensation.
 No matter how you look at it, we need to remain competitive with other jurisdictions.
 In practical terms, we are behind Nova Scotia and far behind Ontario and Alberta.

-Let’s be clear: doctors consider more than income when deciding where to practice.
-They consider many things, including the ability to provide good care, use of their specialised skills, where to raise a family, where spouses can obtain employment, and how doctors are treated in specific provinces.
+Doctors consider more than income when deciding where to practice.
+They consider the ability to provide good care, use of their specialised skills, where to raise a family, where spouses can obtain employment, and how doctors are treated in specific provinces.